 Words: In an attempt to get a piece of candy, the toddler tried begging, screaming, and tears.
+(The words begging and screaming end in -ing; the word tears doesn't.)

 Phrases: The jury heard the lawyers, debated the case, and the decision was to acquit.
+(Two phrases are followed in this list by a clause.)

 Clauses: Motorcyclists have a high accident rate because they weave in and out of traffic, they speed too often, and often times other drivers don't see them.
+(The first two clauses start with they + verb; the last one doesn't.)